Juneau police are reporting a 13-year-old middle school student may face reckless endangerment charges after bringing a BB pistol to school.

 Officers called the school and identified a suspect, then obtained a search warrant for his house.

-The boy told officers he wanted to show off the gun at school, according to JPD.
+The 13-year-old told officers he wanted to show off the gun at school, according to JPD.
 Police seized two BB pistols as evidence; they conferred with the Juneau District Attorney's Office and decided to leave the boy in his parents' care, Campbell said.

 Campbell said the department often receives calls about BB guns.
 The generally nonlethal firearms are an issue when they look realistic, he said, because people react accordingly, which can create dangerous situations.